-Additional depth to maintain existing flood storage volume (1437 Ac-ft, or 468 MG) was subtracted from the auxiliary spillway elevation to compute the water supply pool elevation used in the analysis of safe yield.
-Note that more detailed topographic mapping would be needed to more closely approximate the safe yield of the proposed reservoir.
+Additional depth to maintain existing flood storage volume (1116 Ac-ft, or 364 MG) was subtracted from the auxiliary spillway elevation to compute the water supply pool elevation used in the analysis of safe yield.
 Table 3 summarizes the various reservoir elevations and approximate storage volumes.
-Calculation of stage-area and stage-storage curves is presented as Figure A-2 in the Appendix.
+Calculation of stage-area and stage-storage curves is presented as Figures A-2a and A-2b in the Appendix.
 Figure 6 below is the stage-storage curve for the reservoir.

-Table 3 Summary of Reservoir Data
+Table 3Summary of Reservoir Data